Bomber: History

 The first use of an air-dropped bomb (actually four hand grenades specially manufactured by the Italian naval arsenal) was carried out by Italian Second Lieutenant Giulio Gavotti on 1 November 1911 during the Italo-Turkish war in Libya – although his plane was not designed for the task of bombing, and his improvised attacks on Ottoman positions had little impact.
 These picric acid-filled steel spheres were nicknamed "ballerinas" from the fluttering fabric ribbons attached.
+Turks carried out the first ever anti-airplane operation in history during the Italo-Turkish war.
+Although lacking anti-aircraft weapons, they were the first to shoot down an airplane by rifle fire.
+The first aircraft to crash in a war was the one of Lieutenant Piero Manzini, shot down on 25 August 1912.

 Early bombers

 On 16 October 1912, Bulgarian observer Prodan Tarakchiev dropped two of those bombs on the Turkish railway station of Karağaç (near the besieged Edirne) from an Albatros F.2 aircraft piloted by Radul Milkov, during the First Balkan War.
 This is deemed to be the first use of an aircraft as a bomber.